jcarletto27/Camo-Stencil-Studio/README.md

 It bridges the gap between 2D image processing and physical fabrication, allowing users to create multi-layer spray paint stencils or solid 3D camouflage geometry from photographs or reference images.

-## 🌟 Key Features
+## Key Features

-### 🎨 Color & Palette Management
+### Color & Palette Management

 - **Hybrid Color Detection:** Use automatic K-Means quantization to find dominant colors, or manually click the canvas to pick specific target colors.

-- **Layer Merging:** Assign multiple distinct colors to a single "Layer ID".
-This allows you to merge different shades (e.g., "Forest Green" and "Dark Green") into a single physical stencil layer.

-- **Smart Palette Sidebar:**

-- Visual swatches with Hex codes.
+- **Smart Palette Sorting:** Colors are automatically sorted by visual similarity (Nearest Neighbor algorithm), creating smooth gradients in your list to make layer organization easier.

+- **Bulk Layer Management:** Use checkboxes to select multiple colors and assign them to a single layer instantly.

+- **Auto-Renumbering:** The app automatically compacts layer numbers (e.g., 1, 3, 5 → 1, 2, 3) to ensure a clean, sequential output without gaps.

-- Duplicate prevention (prevents adding the same color twice).
+- **Duplicate Prevention:** Automatically detects and prevents adding the same color twice.

-- Manual sorting and removing of colors.

-### 🛠 Image Processing
+### Image Processing

 - **Smart Denoising:** Configurable Gaussian blur and Morphological operations to smooth out jagged pixel noise before vectorization.